-Sporadic outbursts of anger, self, derogatory comments, or complaints, are a breakage of love.
+Sporadic outbursts of anger, derogatory comments, or complaints, are a breakage of love.

-Words like “always” “never” damage, limit, and destroy love.
+Words like “always” or “never” damage, limit, and destroy love.

-Love is an emotion, an attitude that must be desired, learned, practiced, built and kept alive by continual use.
+Love is not just an emotion, but an attitude that must be desired, learned, practiced, built and kept alive by continual use.

 But love is also a discipline!